-19. CONSIDERATIONS ON THE LETTER OF 13 DECEMBER 2017 FROM THE CHAIRPERSON OF THE CORPORATE GOVERNANCE COMMITTEE
+19. CONSIDERATIONS ON THE LETTER OF 21 DECEMBER 2018 FROM THE CHAIRPERSON OF THE CORPORATE GOVERNANCE COMMITTEE

-The recommendations made in the letter sent on 13 December 2017 by the Chairperson of the Corporate Governance Committee were brought to the attention of the Lead Independent Director, who took them into account during the meetings held with the Independent Directors to carry out the Board evaluation, and to the attention of the Board of Directors during the meeting held on 8 March 2018, as well as, as regards the aspects falling within their respective competence, to the attention of the Control, Risk and Corporate Governance Committee on 1 March 2018 and of the Human Resources Committee on 6 March 2018.
+The recommendations formulated by the Corporate Governance Committee for 2019 (the "2019 Recommendations") in a document entitled "The Committee's Recommendations for 2019", attached to the letter sent to the Chairpersons of the management bodies and, for information, to the Chief Executive Officers and chairpersons of the supervisory bodies of Italian listed companies by the Chairperson of the Corporate Governance Committee on 21 December 2018 were brought to the attention of the Chief Executive Officer, the Chairperson of the Board of Statutory Auditors and the Lead Independent Director, who took them into account during the meetings held with the Directors to carry out the Board evaluation.
+The letter of the Chairperson of the Corporate Governance Committee and the 2019 Recommendations were examined, as regards the aspects falling within their respective competence, by the Control, Risk and Corporate Governance Committee and by the Board of Statutory Auditors on 31 January 2019, and by the Human Resources Committee on the same date.